thomasbarkats/yasui/docs/en/guide/what-is-yasuijs.md

 # What is YasuiJS?

 YasuiJS is a modern, lightweight REST API framework designed specifically for TypeScript developers.
-It takes the simplicity of Express.js and enhances it with powerful decorators and dependency injection, making API development more intuitive and maintainable.
+Built on Web Standards with multi-runtime support (Node.js, Deno, and Bun), it provides powerful decorators and dependency injection, making API development more intuitive and maintainable.

 ## Why YasuiJS?